 These May Day crafts, preschool teachers agree, are the perfect ideas for preschool students everywhere.

-Teaching Preschoolers About the Environment
+This post is part of the series: Teaching Preschoolers About the Environment

 It is important to teach children from a young age about the importance of caring about the earth.
 This series contains various ideas about how to teach preschoolers about the environment.